compomics/moFF/README.md

 ## Introduction ##

 moFF is an OS independent tool designed to extract apex MS1 intensity using a set of identified MS2 peptides.
 It currently uses a Go library to directly extract data from Thermo Raw spectrum files, eliminating the need for conversions from other formats.
+Moreover, moFF also allows to work directly with mzML files.

 moFF is built up from two standalone modules :
 - *moff_mbr.py* :  match between run (mbr)